Rouxxel/python-various/README.md

 # python terminal games
- Some simple python games withoutn UI
+Some simple python games without UI, and maybe some practice